Bringing Down the Trash

 We have a garbage problem.

-Landfills across the country filling up, and what’s in them is hurting our environment.
+Landfills across the country are filling up, and what’s in them is hurting our environment.
 Like methane gas, a major cause of global warming.

 In Canada, 23% of methane comes from landfills, mostly from food scraps that could have been composted or used as renewable gas.